bacady/Manual_testing/Final project/README.md

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: [Bugs_Details_Report.pdf](https://github.com/bacady/Manual_testing/blob/main/Final%20project/Bugs_Details_Report.pdf)

 API tests are executed based on the checklist.
-The collection used can be found here: [Final Project  Butnariuc Adrian-Cristinel.postman_test_run.json](https://github.com/bacady/Manual_testing/blob/main/Final%20project/Final%20Project%20%20Butnariuc%20Adrian-Cristinel.postman_collection.json)
+The collection used can be found here: [Final Project  Butnariuc Adrian-Cristinel.postman_test_run.json](https://github.com/bacady/Manual_testing/blob/main/Final%20project/Final%20Project%20%20Butnariuc%20Adrian-Cristinel.postman_collection.json) and [Final Project  Butnariuc Adrian-Cristinel.postman_test_run.json](https://github.com/bacady/Manual_testing/blob/main/Final%20project/Final%20Project%20%20Butnariuc%20Adrian-Cristinel.postman_test_run.json)
 Full regression testing is needed after the bugs are fixed
 <h2>1.7 Test Completion</h2>
 As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team